explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 # General Response to Reviewers

 We thank all reviewers for their time and expertise in evaluating our submission.
-We are grateful for the positive feedback, including the recognition that the proposed system addresses an important research direction (Reviewers AyvP, Bezq and VRkd), the appreciation that the exploration of a connection between LLM-based code synthesis and data provenance systems is novel (Reviewer Bezq) and that our experimental results, while in need of some further work, show that the approach looks feasible in practice (Reviewers ??).
+We are grateful for the positive feedback, including the recognition that the proposed system addresses an important research direction (Reviewers AyvP, Bezq and VRkd), that the connection between LLM-based code synthesis and data provenance systems is novel (Reviewer Bezq), and that our experimental results, while in need of some further work, indicate that the approach is feasible in practice (Reviewer azjF).
 The constructive feedback provided by the reviewers has been invaluable in understanding how to improve the evaluation.
-We have provided detailed responses to each reviewer individually and outline below how we plan to further revise the paper and the new experiments conducted in response to multiple reviewer requests.
+We have provided detailed responses to each reviewer individually and outline below how we plan to further revise the paper, including the new experiments conducted in response to multiple reviewer requests.

 ## Planned Revisions and New Experiments